-With Motor, Receiver, Battery, and both ICs disconnected
+Ensure the Battery, Motor, Receiver and both ICs are disconnected

-- 1 Check all components are in the correct place and are fitted the correct way round. - This is a major cause of problems.
-Components may be the wrong values, resistors may be fitted where capacitors should be and the 5v and 12v regulators may be reversed.
-Components such as diodes and electrolytic capacitors may be fitted the wrong way round. - 2 Check for dry solder joints and track bridging.
-This is another major cause of problems. - 3 If you can, measure resistance between pins 1 and 3 of each MOSFET.
-Note: The resistance should be greater than $1M\Omega$ .
+- Check all components are in the correct place and are fitted the correct way round.
+This is a major cause of problems.
+Components may be the wrong values (particularly the resisters).
+The 5v and 12v regulators may be reversed.
+Components such as diodes and electrolytic capacitors may be fitted the wrong way round. - 2 Check for dry solder joints and solder bridges shorting adjacent tracks together.
+This is another major cause of problems. - Check the two outer MOSFETS have their metal tabs in contact with the heat sink and the two inner MOSFETS are insulated from the heat sink.
+Note: The MOSFET tab is connected internally to the centre pin called the 'Drain'.
+The outer MOSFETS are therefore electrically connected through the metal heat sink.